-Liza Doyle RN, GradDipHlthSc, MPH
+Liza Doyle RN, MPH

 International Development and Training Manager

-Immediately prior to joining the Kirby Institute (UNSW Australia), Liza managed the Australasian Society for HIV Medicine’s National Policy & Education Division.
+Immediately prior to joining the Kirby Institute, Liza was the Division Manager of National Policy & Education at ASHM.
 She was responsible for the management and development of Australian HIV and STI clinical guidelines, National HIV, Hepatitis B and Hepatitis C Testing Policies, clinical resources and accredited health care programs.
-Liza worked for 5 years as a healthcare professional in Vietnam, Singapore and Malaysia and completed her Master of Public Health at Monash University in Melbourne.
+Liza lived and worked in the Asia Pacific region for 5 years, completed her MPH (International Health major) at Monash University and started her career as a registered nurse at St Vincent’s public hospital in Melbourne.

 Donovan BJ; Bradford DL; Cameron S; Conway D; Coughlan E; Doyle L; Franklin R, 2006, The Australasian Contact Tracing Manual, 3, Australasian Society for HIV Medicine, Sydney, Australia, http://www.ashm.org.au/contact-tracing